The Marriage of Figaro

 One of the most gifted directors of his generation, Joe Hill-Gibbins makes his main stage debut at ENO alongside conductor Kevin John Edusei.

-ENO Harewood Artist Božidar Smiljanić makes his role debut as Figaro, with a cast that includes sopranos Louise Alder and Sophie Bevan, and company favourites Andrew Shore and Susan Bickley.
+ENO Harewood Artist Božidar Smiljanić makes his role debut as Figaro, with a cast that includes soprano Louise Alder, and company favourites Andrew Shore and Susan Bickley.

 Co-production with Oper Wuppertal